Church of the Holy Cross, Nin

 Church of the Holy Cross (Crkva svetog Križa) is a Croatian Pre-Romanesque Catholic church originating from the 9th century in Nin.

 Description

+The church is that of a central type, it features the Croatian interlace (or simply "troplet") and a carved name of the župan (count) of Nin "Godečaj", who administered the county of Nin during the time of the Croatian principality.
+He built the church next to his local seat in the 9th-century.

+The church is known under the moniker of "the smallest cathedral in the world."
+The name comes from the fact that it was once the seat of the bishop of Nin, a historical position which ceased to exist in the 18th century.

 According to a theory from an art historian Mladen Pejaković, the design has an intentionally unbalanced elliptical form designated to "follow" the position of the Sun, retaining the functionality of a calendar and sundial.
-In its beginning, in the time of the Croatian principality, it was used as a royal chapel of the duke's courtyard nearby.

-The church is that of a central type, it features the Croatian interlace (or simply "troplet") and a carved name of the župan of Nin "Godečaj".

-The church is known under the moniker of "the smallest cathedral in the world", but it does not actually contain the seat of a bishop of Nin today.